Rethinking Anxiety: A New Way to Meet an Old Response

 How Anxiety Works in the Body: The Full-Body Response

-Anxiety isn’t just a whirlwind of worried thoughts; it’s a full-body reaction rooted in an ancient survival system.
+Anxiety isn’t just a whirlwind of worried thoughts (though that’s often a notable feature of it).
+Anxiety is a full-body reaction rooted in an ancient survival system.
 When our brain senses a threat, it sparks a chain of responses to prepare us for action.
 Our heart races, pumping blood to our arms and legs for quick movement.
-Our muscles tense, ready for fight or flight.
-Blood shifts away from our skin and extremities, leaving hands and feet cold or tingly.
+Our muscles tense to get us ready for fight or flight.
+Blood shifts away from our skin and extremities which can leave our hands and feet cold or tingly.
 Our breathing turns quick and shallow to flood our muscles with oxygen.
 Our pupils widen and sweat kicks in to sharpen our vision and cool us down.
-Even our stomach might churn, or our mouth might feel dry, as our digestive system pauses.
-These reactions aren’t random; they’re our body’s way of keeping us safe when it thinks danger is near.
+Our stomach might churn and our mouth might feel dry as our digestive system pauses.
+These reactions aren’t random.
+They’re our body’s way of keeping us safe and getting us ready for danger.

 Why Anxiety Exists and Its Purpose: A Survival System in Overdrive

-The sensations that come along with our body’s fear response can feel awful, but they’re not pointless.
-When danger is near, our body’s only focus is survival; thus, comfort is not prioritized.
+When danger is near, our body’s only focus is survival.
+Comfort is not prioritized.
 This system made a lot of sense when our ancestors faced an uncertain and dangerous world.
 Back then, almost any engagement with the world could be hazardous.

 “A long time ago, this little bear was alive because she listened to her father, so she was happy.
 But Crispy had one terrible problem—she was filled with curiosity.
 Yes, and one day, she saw something new and died.”

-This exaggerated example illustrates how our ancestors had to overestimate danger.
+This exaggerated example illustrates how our ancestors had to overestimate danger to stay alive.
 Today, that same wiring often overreacts to non-life-threatening situations.
-These days, we’re no longer running from predators (usually), but we still carry a nervous tension that comes from interacting with a stimulating world, now a modern place that seems to produce an endless wave of anxious experiences for us.
+Because these days, we’re no longer running from predators, yet many still carry a nervous tension that comes from interacting with a modern, stimulating world.

 Changing Our Relationship with Anxiety